HectorRguez/snn_izhikevich/README.md

 # Izhikevich Spiked Neural Network
 This repository automates the workflow to create the hardware platform required to use a spiking neural network (SNN) **hardware accelerator** on the Vitis IDE.
 The SNN computes neuron firings based on the Izhikevich neuron model, which is more biologically accurate than the commonly used Integrate and Fire (I&F) SNNs.

-Thus far, this repository includes execution automation using **.tcl scripts** of Felipe Galindo's Thesis Project, which has been considerably restructured.

 ## Table of contents
 - [Software requirements](#software-requirements)
 - [Getting started](#getting-started)